 Travel tip: Stockholm is a spread out city.
 Take a city tour when you first arrive to get your bearings.

-Where to stay: At Six or search our verified hotels for a budget option.
+Where to stay: At Six or search our recommended Christmas hotels for a budget option.

 Winter events: Christmas carols or build your own gingerbread house.